-Since 70:20:10 is a reference model and not a formula, it’s flexible enough for businesses to use it in a variety of ways.
-Some organisations use it to target specific performance development outcomes, while others use it strategically, to assist with wider learning philosophies.
+Since 70:20:10 is a reference model and not a formula, it is flexible enough for businesses to utilise it in a variety of ways.
+Some organisations use the 70:20:10 model to target specific performance development outcomes, while others use it strategically to assist with wider learning philosophies.

 While each learning type in the 70:20:10 model occurs separately, they can support each other.
 For organisations looking for learning synergies, 70:20:10 can be particularly beneficial because the 20 informs the 70 while improving the 10.
 For example, you can use social learning to guide the design of effective informal (experiential) and formal training programs.

 While there are a diverse range of benefits that organisations typically experience when implementing the 70:20:10 model, that doesn’t mean there aren’t associated complexities or challenges.